 Constantly distracted, losing focus easily?
 I know that feeling well.
 When you work for yourself, with no boss looking over your shoulder, It is hard to keep focused on your goals, and much easier to flick over to your favourite blog or website.
 I would definitely class myself as a “master procrastinator”.
-In this blog post, I look at how you can reduce information overload, which will lower your stress levels and increase your productivity.
+In this blog post, I look at how to reduce information overload, which will lower your stress levels and increase your productivity.

 One of the biggest challenges of the “laptop lifestyle” is that the laptop itself is a huge distraction.
 Within seconds you have flipped from that 5000-word blog post you needed to write, to looking at videos on YouTube, checking email and browsing your Facebook timeline.
-And that leads to a whole new problem…” information overload”.
+And that leads to a whole new problem…”information overload“.

 All the information and stimulation coming from the TV, the smartphone, the laptop and more are constantly keeping us ‘wired’ and stressed.

 We’re on constant alert for messages (so much so that we feel ‘phantom vibrations’ in our pockets sometimes!) and we can hardly go more than five minutes without feeling the need to load up some form of technology.
 This isn’t healthy and it’s certainly not conducive to productivity.
+Learning how to reduce information overload will help you stay focused on the important tasks for the day.

 How to reduce information overload